ommfinance/omm-documentation/docs/reference/validator-incentives.md

 ### FRĀMD
 133,333 FRMD tokens are distributed to voters each month.
 15% of their daily ICX rewards and 50% of NFT secondary sale royalties are shared with people who stake the FRMD token.

+bOMM voters also receive 60% of the rewards FRĀMD earns from the Omm protocol fee, which will be converted to FRMD and distributed to voters.

 Find them on Twitter: [twitter.com/framdnft](https://twitter.com/framdnft).

 <br />